 Our next questions are from the line of Jeff Stevenson with Loop Capital Markets.
 Please proceed with your questions.

-Thanks for taking my questions today.
-I was wondering if you could provide more color on the variance between light and heavy commercial demand in your installation segment during the quarter, and I wondered whether light commercial bidding activity remains soft or you've seen any signs of stabilization since the start of the year?
+Hi, thanks for taking my questions today.
+I was wondering if you could provide more color on the variance between light and heavy commercial demanding your installation segment during the quarter.
+And I wondered whether light commercial bidding activity remains soft or you've seen any signs of stabilization since the start of the year.

 Yeah, Jeff, this is Rob.
-So, yeah, we definitely saw a big difference between the performance of those two on the install side in the quarter, you know, with light commercial, you know, down double digits in the quarter and heavy commercial up double digits in the quarter.
+So, yeah, we definitely saw a big difference between the performance of those two on the install side and the quarter segment. you know, with light commercial, you know, down double digits in the quarter and heavy commercial up double digits in the quarter.
 So, you know, kind of a tale of two markets there.
 I'll let Robert talk about bidding activity on light commercial.
 I think we have seen some improvement in certain markets there.

-Yeah, and if you think about that light commercial, I mean, Rob's right, it follows the residential trend, but we have so much opportunity there that, you know, we continue to see bidding opportunities there, opportunity for share growth, and, you know, that's how our teams will, fluctuate some of their resources, if you will.
+Yeah, and if you think about that light commercial, I mean, Rob's right, it follows the residential trend, but we have so much opportunity there that We continue to see bidding opportunities there, opportunity for share growth, and that's how our teams will fluctuate some of their resources, if you will.
 But heavy commercial, there was some nice performance there in the first quarter, and as we think about that on the distribution side, especially on the mechanical side, we would expect that to continue.

 Okay, great.
 That's helpful.
-Then I wanted to shift to your M&A pipeline, which sounds like it remains active, but I wanted to, you know, focus on the residential side of the business and, you know, wonder, you know, the high level, whether you believe there could be, you know, more opportunities now given reduced seller expectations, or potential sellers now focus on, you know, navigating this period of market uncertainty.
+Yeah.
+And then I wanted to shift to your M&A pipeline, which sounds like it remains active.
+But I wanted to, you know, focus on the residential side of the business and, you know, wonder at a high level whether you believe there could be, you know, more opportunities now given reduced seller expectations or potential sellers now focus on, you know, navigating this period of market uncertainty.

-Yeah, Jeff, this is Robert.
-I'd say it's a mixed bag.
+Good.
+Jeff, I'd say it's a mixed bag.
 I would say, you know, you haven't seen multiples decline in any meaningful way.
-I think, you know, folks are, or look similar to what we say, right?
-Looking at the midterm, long term, and saying we're still underbuilt in the US, and so they see that as an opportunity.
+I think, you know, folks are looking at what we say, right, looking at the midterm, long term, and saying we're still underbuilt in the U.S., and so they see that as an opportunity.
 At the same time, whether it be, you know, succession planning, whether it be, you know, some folks getting tired in the current environment, we have a lot of conversations going on with potential sellers right now.
-So I'd say a little bit of mixed bag to your question as to what we're seeing, but it is a very active time.
+So I'd say a little bit of mix back to your question as to what we're seeing, but it is a very active time.

-everybody.
-If I heard you correctly, it seems the distribution, the ReZ portion of the distribution business outperformed the installation side.
+Good morning, everybody.
+Good morning.
+If I heard you correctly, it seems the distribution, the resi portion of the distribution business outperformed the installation side.
 Is that in part that sort of hedge dynamic that you have in that business?
 Or if not, I guess, how far does that business have to, or does the industry have to fall from a volume perspective where you start to get a return of some customers that can't buy direct?

-Yeah, I'd say, Reuben, this is Rob.
-So yeah, you're hitting on part of it for sure.
+Yeah, I'd say, Ruben, this is Rob.
+So, yeah, you're hitting on part of it for sure.
 You know, as markets get slower, you'll see people come into distribution to buy, you know, less than truckload orders.
 But the other big factor there is really that on the distribution side, we're less exposed to multifamily.
-And so, you know, the multifamily side, which was down, you know, in the neighborhood of 30% for the quarter, which is, you know, what we anticipated for this year, that's not impacting us as much on the distribution side as it is on the install side.
+And so, you know, The multifamily side, which was down in the neighborhood of 30% for the quarter, which is what we anticipated for this year, that's not impacting us as much on the distribution side as it is on the install side.

 Okay, great.
 That's really helpful.
 And then what are you guys assuming in terms of the size of homes in your outlook?
-Are you assuming that continues to shrink?
-And how meaningful of an impact does that have on the volume of installation that you work through?
+Are you assuming that continues to shrink and how meaningful of an impact does that have on the on the volume of insulation that you work through?

-Yeah, Reuben, this is Rob.
-I mean, it's definitely been a trend, but I'd say that's been a trend for the last, you know, five years plus, and we really haven't seen a meaningful shift down in our take per unit or volume per unit.
-And I think really, you know, what benefits us and benefits our industry is the, you know, the code changes over time that have added insulation per square foot to the house.
-And so, you know, from a net perspective, we haven't seen a meaningful impact there.
+Yeah, Ruben, this is Rob.
+I mean, it's definitely been a trend, but I'd say that's been a trend for the last five years plus, and we really haven't seen a meaningful shift down in our take per unit or volume per unit.
+And I think really what benefits us and benefits our industry is the code changes over time that have added insulation per square foot to the house.
+And so from a net-net perspective, we haven't seen a meaningful impact there.

 Great.
 Thanks, guys, and good luck.